edupoux/MVA_2020_SL/TD_#2/README.md

 - an implementation of the CYK algorithm that takes tokenised sentences as an input.
 In other words, the input of the parser are files with one sentence per line, and each sentence is formed of tokens separated from one another by whitespace characters.
+The output should be in the same bracketed format as the training data.

 You must reimplement yourself the CYK algorithm and the Levenstein distance computation.